 Rental property investment continues to grow in the US.
 This growth is attributed to rapid urbanization and changes in per capita income alongside other socio-economic factors such as the unaffordability of homeownership.
 Young Americans are delaying home purchases due to steep prices that remain out of reach for many, which is expanding the rental housing market.

 Individual investors are more likely to own single-family and duplex rental homes while big institutional investors own multi-family rental properties.
+The surveys show that 28% of renter-occupied homes are detached single-family units and 42% of renters live in single-family homes.
 The majority of the largest owners of apartments in the U.S. are real estate investment trusts (REITs), which are companies that own (and usually operate) income-producing real estate.
 In 2018, there were 226 REITs in the United States, who owned a combined 821 billion U.S. dollars of assets, and who had a combined market capitalization of one trillion U.S. dollars.

 Talking about being careful, there's one mistake that every rental property investor must seek to avoid.
 What is this?
 Well, it's the mistake of buying an unprofitable rental property.
 Purchasing such a rental property is like taking all your hard-earned money and throwing it away.
 The property will just be sitting there with you barely earning anything from it.
 Worse still, it may even take from you in the form of repair and maintenance expenses.